-Calibration 130 Certification of Non-Textile Reclaimed Materials References: GRS-301-V4.0/RCS-301-V2.2 (A3.1b) Situation: What action should for RCS or GRS? d certification bodies take before accepting non-textile reclaimed or recycled inputs UPDATE : Textile Exchange has received significant feedback regarding the wording of the original Calibration 130, including lack of clarity and the additional burden of approvals.
-Interpretation: definitions of these Exchange for appro nge of potential reclaimed or recycled materials available, and due to differing e terms in different countries or sectors, the certification body shall contact Textile oval prior to accepting an application from an organization who wishes to certify non- ner reclaimed or recycled materials which are not already RCS or GRS certified.
+Calibration 130 Certification of Non-Textile Reclaimed Materials

+References: GRS-301-V4.0/RCS-301-V2.2 (A3.1b)

+Situation: What action should certification bodies take before accepting non-textile reclaimed or recycled inputs for RCS or GRS?

+UPDATE: Textile Exchange has received significant feedback regarding the wording of the original Calibration 130, including lack of clarity and the additional burden of approvals.

+Interpretation: Due to the wide range of potential reclaimed or recycled materials available, and due to differing definitions of these terms in different countries or sectors, the certification body shall contact Textile Exchange for approval prior to accepting an application from an organization who wishes to certify non-textile pre-consumer reclaimed or recycled materials which are not already RCS or GRS certified.